-Partnerships Branch – This branch is responsible for engaging partners at all levels of government – Federal, State, local, tribal, and international and in industry – to focus on improving public safety, national security, and emergency communications.
+Partnerships Branch – This branch is responsible for engaging partners at all levels of government – Federal, State, local, tribal, and international – to focus on improving public safety, national security, and emergency communications.

 Technical Assistance Branch – This branch provides state-requested and national priority technical assistance service offerings to Federal, State, territorial, and tribal communities.

 Regional Coordination Branch – This branch supports building and improving emergency communications capabilities across all levels of government through trusted relationships, collaboration, technical assistance, and knowledge sharing.
 OEC’s Regional Coordinators and Communications Liaisons established across the country serve as liaisons to States and municipalities and provide subject matter expertise for operable and interoperable emergency communications.

 Architecture and Advanced Technology Branch – This branch performs technical analyses and assesses new technologies for national security and emergency preparedness (NS/EP) communications.